niklasvh/html2canvas/readme.md

 ### Building ###

 The library uses <a href="http://gruntjs.com/">grunt</a> for building.
-Alternatively, you can download ready builds from the <a href="https://github.com/niklasvh/html2canvas/downloads">downloads page</a>.
+Alternatively, you can download the latest build from the <a href="http://html2canvas.hertzen.com/build/html2canvas.js">here</a>.

 Run the full build process (including lint, qunit and webdriver tests):